Software Infrastructure

 • SubDir(s)Tag an optional tag (list) for an extra tree level or SUBDIR.
 The default is the comma separated list include, .
 Note that the last element is null i.e. "".
 When encountered, the null portion of a SUBDIR list will tell doxycron.pl to generate an searchable index based all previous non-null SUBDIR in the list.

-Note that if one uses lists instead of single values, then, ALL arguments MUST be a list and NONE can be omitted.
-To pass an empty argument in a list, you must use quotations as in the following example % doxycron.pl /star/u/jeromel/work/doxygen /star/u/jeromel/work/STAR/.$STAR_HOST_SYS/DEV/include,/star/u/jeromel/work/STAR/DEV/StRoot include,StRoot 'include, ' In order to make it clear what the conventions are, let's describe a step by step example as follow % doxycron.pl /star/u/jeromel/work/doxygen /star/u/jeromel/work/STAR/DEV/StRoot Test In this example, I scan any source code found in my local cvs checked-out area /star/u/jeromel/work/STAR/DEV starting from StRoot.
-The output tree structure are requested to be in TARGETD=/star/u/jeromel/work/doxygen.
+In this example, I scan any source code found in my local cvs checked-out area /star/u/jeromel/work/STAR/DEV starting from StRoot.
+The output tree structure (where the documentation will end) are requested to be in TARGETD=/star/u/jeromel/work/doxygen.
 In order to accomplish this, doxycron.pl will check and do the following:

-• Check that the doxygen program is installed.
+• Check that the doxygen program is installed

-• Create (if it does not exists) $TARGETD/dox directory where everything will be stored and the tree will start.
+• Create (if it does not exists) $TARGETD/dox directory where everything will be stored and the tree will start

 • Search for a $TARGETD/dox/$PROJECT.cfg file.
 If it does not exists, a default configuration file will be created.
 In our example, the name of the configuration file defaults to /star/u/jeromel/work/doxygen/dox/Test.cfg.
 You can play with several configuration file by changing the project name.
 However, changing the project name would not lead to placing the documents in a different directory tree.
 You have to play with the $SUBDIR value for that.